 Benefits payable during employment - Employee benefits, such as salaries and wages and paid annual leave, are recognised in the year in which they are earned (excepting overtime as per previous note).
 The Council has adopted a policy to pay holiday pay on non-guaranteed overtime following the Employment Appeal Tribunal decision in November 2014.
 The policy was implemented in March 2015 and included a back pay element to the date of the judgement.
 An accrual is made for the cost of holiday entitlement earned but not taken before the year end which employees can carry forward into the following year.
-The balance is recognised within the Comprehensive Income and Expenditure Statement and under statutory guidance an offsetting balance is included within the reserves section of the balance sheet.
+The balance is recognised within the CIES and under statutory guidance an offsetting balance is included within the reserves section of the Balance Sheet.

 Termination benefits - Termination benefits are amounts payable as a result of the Council's decision to terminate an officer's employment before the normal retirement date or an officer's decision to accept voluntary redundancy.
-Such costs are charged to the Comprehensive Income and Expenditure Statement in the period when the Council is demonstrably committed to the termination of the employment of an officer or a group of officers or when the Council makes an offer to encourage voluntary redundancy.
+Such costs are charged to the CIES in the period when the Council is demonstrably committed to the termination of the employment of an officer or a group of officers or when the Council makes an explicit offer to employees to take up voluntary redundancy.